aristanetworks/atd-public/topologies/datacenter/labguides/source/ansible_adhoc_and_simple_playbooks.rst

 Ad Hoc and Simple Playbooks
 ===========================

-For the final lab, we will be playing with Ansible - both ad-hoc (one-off) and playbooks.
+For this lab, we will be playing with Ansible - both ad-hoc (one-off) and playbooks.

 .. note:: While Ansible is one of the easiest automation platforms out